duckdb/duckdb-web/_posts/2023-05-15-announcing-duckdb-080.md

 <!--more-->

 #### What's new in 0.8.0
+There have been too many changes to discuss them each in detail, but we would like to highlight several particularly exciting features!
+* New pivot and unpivot statements
+* Improvements to parallel data import/export
+* Time series joins
+* Recursive globbing
+* Lazy-loading of storage metadata for faster startup times
+* User-defined functions for Python
+* Arrow Database Connectivity (ADBC) support
+* New Swift integration

-There have been too many changes to discuss them each in detail, but we would like to highlight the new pivot and unpivot statements, improvements to parallel data import/export, time series joins, recursive globbing, lazy-loading of storage metadata, user-defined functions for Python, Arrow Database Connectivity Support and the Swift Integration.
-Below is a summary of those new features with examples, starting with two breaking changes in our SQL dialect.
+Below is a summary of those new features with examples, starting with two breaking changes in our SQL dialect that are designed to produce more intuitive results by default.

 #### Breaking SQL Changes
 This release includes two breaking changes to the SQL dialect: The [division operator uses floating point division by default](https://github.com/duckdb/duckdb/pull/7082), and the [default null sort order is changed from `NULLS FIRST` to `NULLS LAST`](https://github.com/duckdb/duckdb/pull/7174).
-The old behavior can be restored using the following settings:
+While DuckDB is stil in Beta, we recognize that many DuckDB queries are already used in production.
+So, the old behavior can be restored using the following settings:

 ```sql
 SET integer_division=true;